 - Physical, sexual, or verbal abuse

-- Leaving the camp grounds without the permission of the Camp Director
+- Leaving the camp grounds without permission

 - Smoking (including e-cigarettes) or vaping